GlacioHack/xdem/doc/source/cli_topo.md

 List or set of dictionaries for extra information.

 :::{note}
-- If the block is specified, slope, aspect, and curvature attributes are calculated by default.
+- If no block is specified: slope, aspect, and curvature attributes are calculated by default.
-- If the block is specified but no information is provided, then no attributes will be calculated.
+- If the block is specified but but empty, no attributes will be calculated.
 :::

 :::{code-block} yaml